Student Rights and Responsibilities

 Suggestions for Communicating Effectively with Students with Disabilities

 Effective communication and consultation are often vital to students’ adjustment and success at college.
 The following strategies are important for communicating effectively with students who have disabilities.

-- Use person first language when referring to students with disabilities as it emphasizes that you view students with disabilities as individuals and avoids labeling.
+- Use person first language and refer to students with disabilities, students who are blind, etc. Person first language emphasizes that you view students with disabilities as individuals and it avoids labeling.

 - When interacting with students with disabilities, students’ individuality rather than their disability, should be the focus of communication.
 Only refer to a student’s disability if it is essential to the conversation.

 - Emphasize abilities, not disabilities.
 Say, “uses a wheelchair” rather than “cannot walk” or “confined to a wheelchair.”
-A wheelchair provides new opportunities it does not confine.
+A wheelchair provides new opportunities id does not confine.

 - When describing a person without disabilities use “non-disabled” instead of “normal”.
 “Able-bodied” is less appropriate because it implies that all people with disabilities have physical disabilities.